Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 If you are short on counter space, be sure to make a paper template of the dimensions (15¾ x 18½ x 11″) to ensure you have enough room for this convection toaster oven.

 Features of BOV845BSS Smart Oven Pro

-There are five quartz heating elements which give out stable heat.
-The warm-up time of the oven is quite fast, especially also if you’re using the convection feature.
+Five quartz heating elements that give out stable heat.
+The warm-up time of the oven is quite fast, especially if you’re using the convection feature.

 Preset Cooking Functions

-You can choose between 10 cooking presets to make enough food for up to six people.
-The classic toast, bagel, pizza, and cookies programs are there but the most interesting feature in this case is the slow cooking feature.
+You can choose between 10 cooking presets to make enough food for six people.
+The classic toast, bagel, pizza, and cookies programs are there, but the most interesting feature, in this case, is the slow cooking feature.

-This setting enables you to cook an entire chicken or turkey, ribs, and very tough pieces of beef or wild game.
 What’s best about it, it doesn’t require you to turn or flip the meat around.
-The controlled air circulation and precision cooking technology takes care of that for you.
+This is handled by controlled air circulation and precision cooking technology.

 The oven light turns on when you open the door.
 It will also turn on automatically when the cooking cycle is almost done.
 While that may not always be enough, there’s no need to worry because you can always turn it on via a button on the control panel.